Industry maintains cautious optimism about AI

 So, if the increased utilisation of AI in enterprises is an inevitability, what needs to be done?

 “First is to ensure that key stakeholders are on board.
 This could be the employees who will have to utilise an AI solution on a daily basis.
 Or it could be customers who instead of interacting with a human, might now be presented with an AI assistant.
-The good news is that in EMEA, we found that 52% of companies believe that their employees are well-prepared and understand AI, while 42% believe that while employees are not trained yet, they could learn how to use it,” Butt said.
+The good news is that in EMEA, we found that 52 per cent of companies believe that their employees are well-prepared and understand AI, while 42 per cent believe that while employees are not trained yet, they could learn how to use it,” Butt said.

 For AI to be of benefit to organisations, it must be dependable and trustworthy, Butt stressed.
 “While job displacement routinely makes headlines, in our analysis of reasons why people in the EMEA have had negative experiences with AI, we actually found the top reasons related to privacy, algorithmic errors, and security risks.
 These challenges are especially concerning to organisations as they can translate into devasting impact on the business like the exposure of sensitive customer information.
 AI hallucinations — instances where an AI generates incorrect or nonsensical information with high confidence — have already been shown to cause impact.
 A now famous example of this was a popular airline being held liable for the misinformation regarding discounts that it’s chatbot provided to a customer,” Butt said.

-The Solarwinds’ study found that the vast majority of regional respondents (87%) support increased government regulation of AI.
-And here too, security (67%), combatting misinformation (60%) and privacy issues (60%) were far more prominent concerns for respondents than potential job displacement (32%).
+The Solarwinds’ study found that the vast majority of regional respondents (87 per cent) support increased government regulation of AI.
+And here too, security (67 per cent), combatting misinformation (60 per cent) and privacy issues (60 per cent) were far more prominent concerns for respondents than potential job displacement (32 per cent).

 A major challenges for organisations is to work towards data security without compromising ethics.
 “Evolving government regulation will no doubt have a role to play in achieving this desirable outcome.
 At SolarWinds, we advocate the use of advanced security tools such as log management, access rights management, and automated threat detection, which can protect data while minimizing human error and potential bias.
 Additionally, regular training and awareness programs should be implemented to help staff understand the ethical implications of data handling, fostering a culture of responsibility and ethical behaviour.
 By integrating these practices with a strong commitment to ethical standards into their AI programs, organisations can work to strike the balance between robust data security without sacrificing ethical considerations,” Butt said.